project-image

 Choose Your Own Adventure by Tom Haswell

-about 8 years ago – Mon, Feb 22, 2016 at 11:15:24 PM
+over 8 years ago – Mon, Feb 22, 2016 at 11:15:24 PM

 With about 10 days left, I wanted to share with you the intro of the Choose Your Own Adventure book that will be part of the Kickstarter.